Code-Institute-Submissions/Dorg05-Watchtower-Ltd.---Milestone-Project-1/README.md

     Returning visitors should be able to:

-    - Find the information they need from any of the three pages a glance
+    - Find the information they need from any of the three pages at a glance
-    - Find the business social links or email
+    - Find the business' social links or email

  # Design Choices
 * Images Used

   The main background image has been chosen because it is beautiful and profound and fits well with the website interior.
 The background image also scales quite well on all device screens.
-The dark colours give the site a professional look and help highlight the quality of the services provided.
+The dark colours are easy on the eye and give the site a professional look, while also helping to highlight the quality of the services provided.
   The other images aim to highlight the business readiness of the company.
   The client logo images are put on the front page to catch the eye of the new site visitor, showing that the business has worked with big companies.

 * Colours Used

     The colour palette used for this website was chosen to fit well with the main background image, which is a dark green colour.
     The selected colours are all dark and therefore, easy on the eyes of the user.
-    The chosen palette can be found at [https://palettes.shecodes.io/palettes/1225]
+    The chosen palette can be found [here](https://palettes.shecodes.io/palettes/1225)

     ![Palette](Assets/images/palette.png)